Christopher Dorner shootings and manhunt: Aftermath

-On February 13, it was reported that human remains had been found in the search for Dorner's body in the cabin.
-A wallet with a California driver's license with the name "Christopher Dorner" was also found in the rubble of the cabin.
+On February 13, it was reported that human remains had been found in the search of the cabin's ruins.
+A wallet with a California driver's license with the name "Christopher Dorner" was also found in the rubble.
 That same day, San Bernardino County Sheriff John McMahon disputed rumors that deputies had intentionally burned down the cabin.
 It was also revealed that deputies had knocked on the door of the cabin earlier during the search for Dorner, but moved on when they received no answer.

 On February 14, medical examiners confirmed during an autopsy, using dental records, that the charred body found in the burned-out cabin was in fact that of Dorner.

-On February 15, the sheriff's office announced the autopsy showed Dorner died from a single gunshot wound to the head, with evidence indicating that it was self-inflicted.
+The following day, the SBSD announced the autopsy showed Dorner died from a single self-inflicted gunshot wound to the head.
 At the same news conference, Sheriff John McMahon reiterated the claim that deputies had not deliberately set the cabin on fire.
-The Sheriff Department's Captain Gregg Herbert, who led the assault on the cabin, claimed that the canisters were a last resort, saying, "This was our only option," and adding that the potential for fire was considered.
+SBSD captain Gregg Herbert, who led the assault on the cabin, claimed that the canisters were a last resort, adding that the potential for fire was considered.